soapbox-pub/rebased/docs/api/pleroma_api.md

 * Params (mutually exclusive):
     * `id`: a single notification id to read
     * `max_id`: read all notifications up to this id
-* Response: Notification entity/Array of Notification entities.
-In case of `max_id`, only the first 80 notifications will be returned.
+* Response: Notification entity/Array of Notification entities that were read.
+In case of `max_id`, only the first 80 read notifications will be returned.

 ## `/api/v1/pleroma/accounts/:id/subscribe`
 ### Subscribe to receive notifications for all statuses posted by a user